-Selecting the type of sounding signal to improve the range of the radar system
+Selection of the type of probing signal in order to improve the range of the radar system

-This example shows how the waveform affects the detection performance of a radar system.
-The example considers a situation where a higher detection range requirement is set for an existing radar system design.
-Since the old design can no longer provide the desired requirement, a new waveform is used.
-The example also shows how to model off-course targets, simulate a return, and then determine the range to them.
+This example shows how the waveform affects the detection characteristics of a radar system.
+The example considers a situation where higher detection range requirements are set for the existing radar system design.
+Since the old design can no longer provide the desired performance, a new waveform is used.
+The example also shows how to simulate targets with a deviation from the course, simulate a return, and then determine the range to them.

 Functions used